Praying Indians of Natick: Decline

-Censuses: Earle Report
+19th century censuses

 The Commonwealth of Massachusetts ordered reports on the condition of the Indians, mainly for the purposes of keeping track of the expenses and check up on the guardians, who more or less operated autonomously with little oversight from the General Court.
 The first was Denny Report of 1848, which was a very preliminary look.
 The report only made no effort to determine the number of Natick.
 A year later, a more detailed report was released, which came to be known as the Briggs Report of 1849, which again does not list any Natick.
 The most detailed, and last, of the reports conducted by John Milton Earle was started in 1859 and published in 1861, includes even more information, such as surnames, location, and profession.

 Earle writes, "Of all the tribes which held reservations, and were placed under guardianship by the States, the Natick Tribe is nearest extinct. ...
 [O]nly two families remain, and one of these is descended equally from the Naticks and the Hassanamiscoes.
 Their whole number is twelve. ..."
 He continues, "This tribe has no common lands," and recommends their remain funds be divided equally among the two surviving families.
 Earle observes that a few Natick descendants merged into the Nipmuc people and also writes, "There are some others, who claim to be of the Natick Tribe, but the claim appears to have no foundation other than that one of their ancestors formerly resided in Natick, but it is believed that he never was supposed to belong to the tribe."

 Several organizations, who are not recognized as Native American tribes by the US federal or Massachusetts state governments claim descent from the Praying Indians of Natick.